prometheus/prometheus/docs/querying/basics.md

     http_requests_total offset 5m @ 1609746000

 This modifier is disabled by default since it breaks the invariant that PromQL does not look ahead of the evaluation time for samples.
-It can be enabled by setting `--enable-feature=promql-at-modifier` flag.
+This can be enabled by setting `--enable-feature=promql-at-modifier` flag.
 It will be enabled by default in the future.

 ## Subquery